mohammad-mghn/mohammad-mghn/README.md

 <b>
  <p align="center">
 &nbsp;&nbsp;&nbsp;&nbsp;
-I'm Vito (Mohammad Mohagheghian) 👋, a junior web developer 🧑‍💻 from Isfahan, Iran 🏙️.
+I'm Mohammad Mohagheghian 👋, a Front-end Developer 🧑‍💻 from Isfahan, Iran 🏙️.
 Front-end specialist passionate about turning ideas 💡 into tech reality.
 Began with Python 🐍 in high school, shifted to captivating UI via JavaScript ⚰️, CSS, Tailwindcss and so on.
 Love startups 🫰, aiming to stretch my imagination's limits 🚦.
 Explore my work and collaborations! 🚀
  </p>
 </b>